jzenn/jzenn.github.io/_pages/about.md

 I am Johannes Zenn, a machine learning student at the University of Tübingen, Germany.

-Currently, my studies focus on probabilistic and statistical machine learning methods and applications as well as deep learning.
+Currently, my studies focus on probabilistic and statistical machine learning methods with applications as well as deep learning.

 I finished my undergraduate studies in computer science at the University of Tübingen.
 My studies focussed on deep learning, computer vision and algorithms.